francisecleviaCI/cats-cradle/README.md

 1. Write a function that prints out only the vowels from a given string.
 Do not use regular expressions ("regex").
 Now call it with "Regular expressions are for term 2.".
 You should see an "e" printed, followed by a "u", followed by an "a", and so on.

 2. Write a function that prints out the first 5 vowels from the given string.
-Continue to not use regexes.
+Continue to not use 'regexes'.
 Now call it with "Regular expressions are for term 2.".
 You should see an "e" printed, followed by a "u", followed by an "a", followed by an "e", followed by another "e", and then nothing else.
 Now call it again with "Hello!"
 You should see only an "e" and an "o" print.

 3. Write a function that prints out every third character, _without_ examining every character.
 In other words, you may _not_ increment your index by one and decide whether to print based on the result of a modulus operation on that index.
 (A standard solution for this.). **HINT:** you'll need to play with how our counter/index variable changes with each loop.
 Now call it with "I am the alfalfa and the omelette."
 You should see "a", followed by "t", followed by a space, and so on.
 An "e" should be the last thing printed, with no `undefined` values showing up.